Jymit/manager-README/README.md

 This document is meant to focus on how I work and what to expect from me.
 We will discuss expectations I have of you and the rest of the team soon after we begin working together, and I will link you to an internal onboarding information where possible.

 ## My interests
 Here are some things I love.
-If you ever want to strike up casual conversation and don't know what to talk about, these are good bets
+If you ever want to strike up casual conversation and don't know what to talk about, these are some good bets.

 * Indoor climbing / bouldering.
-I started back in early 2019 and during lockdown (2020-21) I didnt really pursue it further.
-Come 2022 Im enjoying being back, I climb at around v3 - v4 which is 6A - 6B+ hoping to get this to a v5 6C+ over the remainder of this year.
+I started back in early 2019 and didnt make an effort during lockdown (2020-21).
+Come 2022 I am enjoying being back on the wall, I climb at around v3 - v4 which is 6A - 6B+ hoping to get this to a v5 | 6C+ over the remainder of this year.

 * Cycling & running.
 Have cycled from Birmingham to London over a 24 hour period as well as ran numerous 5ks, 10kms and a few half marathons.

 * I like to read, both fiction and non-fiction.
 I am always looking for suggestions.
+I reread Bad Blood over xmas, and am currently reading The art of intrusion (whilst commuting).

 * Cooking.
-I dont do it often but when I do I like to give it my full attention and learning.
+I dont do it often but when I do I like to give it my full attention.
 I always want to hear about new recipes you've tried or want to try, or just chat about cooking in general.
 I am quite the foodie.